 This text contains a value that may vary at run time.
 Therefore, you can not simply have a value with this text in the translation; otherwise, you would need an infinite number of texts, one for each number of duplicates that may have been removed.
 The immediate solution is to specify the text "duplicates have been removed from the job" and let LISTSERV Maestro affix the number of deleted duplicates at runtime.
 For this to work, the number of deleted duplicates has to be hard coded so that it appears first in the sentence, followed by some text.
-What if in a different language the syntax of the language may allow only a sentence such as "From the job, 500 duplicates have been removed", where the variable part appears right in the middle of the sentence.
+What if in a different language the syntax of the language would not allow such a sentence?
+For example, the syntax of that other language may allow only a sentence such as "From the job, 500 duplicates have been removed", where the variable part appears right in the middle of the sentence.
 If this occurs, then a "hard coded" solution is not a good idea.
 To compensate for this, LISTSERV Maestro uses word replacement.
 In the text resources, whenever there is a variable part, a replacement placeholder is used instead.
 At runtime, the placeholder will be replaced with the variable value, forming the desired finished sentence.